icon

 Umber JLenay Hair Reduction Oil

-Hair Reduction Oils
+Hair Removal Serum Oils

-A natural hair reduction oil helps slow hair growth over time and reduces ingrown hairs.
+A natural hair removal serum oil helps slow hair growth over time and reduces ingrown hairs.
 The oil is applied directly to the skin after hair removal.
 It works by penetrating the hair follicles to inhibit hair growth.
 It can take 6-12 weeks of regular use to see results, but oils provide a chemical-free solution to minimizing ingrown hairs in the long run.

 Can you pop an ingrown hair?